adapt-it/adaptit-tango-icons/README.md

 Tango icons from the Adapt It project

-These are icons that I created for the open source Adapt It project (https://code.google.com/p/adaptit/).
+These are icons that I created for the open source [Adapt It](http://adapt-it.org/) project.
 I'm releasing them separately under a Public Domain license, in the off chance that someone finds them useful outside the domain of translation software.